CartoDB/documentation/app/content/angular/getting-started.md

 ## Getting started

 The CARTO platform is framework-agnostic so you can build applications using CARTO with your framework of choice.
-When you build an application with CARTO you mostly use deck.gl as the visualization library.
+When you build an application with CARTO it is common to use deck.gl as the visualization library.
 This guide describes an approach for integrating [CARTO for deck.gl](/deck-gl) within applications developed using the [Angular](https://angular.io/) framework, but you can use CARTO with Angular and other visualization libraries.

 We have created an example that you can download and execute in your own local machine, available in the viz-doc [repository](https://github.com/CartoDB/viz-doc):